mnorthup28/gilded-rose-javascript/README.md

 Pretty simple, right?
 Well this is where it gets interesting:

-- Once the `sellIn` days is less then zero, `quality` degrades twice as fast.
+- Once the `sellIn` days is less then zero, `quality` degrades twice as fast. xxx
-- The `quality` of an item is never negative.
+- The `quality` of an item is never negative. xxx
-- "Aged Brie" actually increases in `quality` the older it gets.
+- "Aged Brie" actually increases in `quality` the older it gets. xxx
-- The `quality` of an item is never more than `50`.
+- The `quality` of an item is never more than `50`. xxx
-- "Sulfuras, Hand of Ragnaros," being a legendary item, never has to be sold nor does it decrease in `quality`.
+- "Sulfuras, Hand of Ragnaros," being a legendary item, never has to be sold nor does it decrease in `quality`. xxx
-- "Backstage passes to a TAFKAL80ETC concert", increase in `quality` as it's `sellIn` value decreases:
+- "Backstage passes to a TAFKAL80ETC concert", increase in `quality` as it's `sellIn` value decreases: xxx
   - `quality` increases by `2` when there are `10` days or less left before the concert.
   - `quality` increases by `3` when there are `5` days or less left before the concert.
   - `quality` drops to `0` after the concert.